A very real conspiracy.

 What is the group and what is the practice that produces a better life?
-Research continues to reveal that people who attend or are a part of religious institutions, namely the church, fare much better than the general population in areas of physical, emotional, family, and mental health.
+Research continues to reveal that people who attend or are a part of a church, fare much better than the general population in areas of physical, emotional, family, and mental health.
 The conspiracy is that darkness hates light and ungodly people attempt to keep Christianity and His church out of the public arena.

 A small selection of recent research.

 In January, 2022 a paper published in the “Journal of Religion and Health” revealed statistics indicating that people who were part of the church had a greater sense of psychological wellbeing than those unaffiliated with religion.